KeKsBoTer/gofnt/README.md

 # gofnt
-A Go library that reads font files, described by http://www.angelcode.com/products/bmfont/doc/file_format.html
+A Go library that reads bitmap-font files, described by http://www.angelcode.com/products/bmfont/doc/file_format.html

 Font files can be created using: